glotchimo/glean/README.md

 # Glean

 A plain and simple blog engine in Go.
-It serves Markdown files from a folder as HTML with a little bit of styling to make it all bearable and nice.
+It serves Markdown files from Tigris object storage with a little bit of styling to make it all bearable and nice.

 ## Usage